Structural Engineers Association of New York (SEAoNY)

 Section 3 - Formation

 Any ten regular members of the Association may petition the Board of Directors to establish a new chapter of the Association.
-If the Board of Directors agrees that there is sufficient membership to justify a new chapter, the Board of Directors shall establish the new chapter and re-designate the territorial areas of any other chapters affected by the creation of the new chapter.
+If the Board of Directors agrees that there is sufficient interest or membership to justify a new chapter, the Board of Directors shall establish the new chapter and re-designate the territorial areas of any other chapters affected by the creation of the new chapter.

 Section 4 - Chapter Organization